Bowling pin shooting: Rules

 Some ranges conduct centerfire handgun competition based on class.
 When classes are employed, three classes often are recognized: revolver, stock, and pin gun.
 Magazine capacity may be limited to 8 rounds in most competitions in which magazine-fed guns compete only against magazine-fed guns.
 In events where revolvers compete with magazine-fed guns, magazines are restricted to seven shots, out of respect for the customary six-shot revolver cylinder.
 The "pin gun class" is for highly advanced, often very expensive "race guns" in which almost all manner of enhancement is allowed, including optical sights (generally red dot sights) and compensators.
+The pins are placed far enough away from each other that they are unlikely to interact when hit, so a separate shot is needed to down each pin.
+The broad spacing and different levels make it challenging to move from target to target.
+Indirect hits will result in pins lying on their sides on the table in a situation known as "deadwood," where multiple shots may be required to clear the pin from the table.
+"Deadwood" is further complicated in that one deadwood pin may be lying next to another deadwood pin, interfering with a clear path to knocking either deadwood pin from the table.